ABHISHEKVALSAN/Malayalam-Newspaper-Article-Dataset/README.md

 #### PS
 1. After running the last command, you will see files being created in the DataSet directory
-2. Lot of urls has files missing...
+2. Lot of urls have files missing...
 It is usual
 3. The scraping is website specific and hence donot work for other newspaper sites.